Legal Closing of Apartment Purchase in Batumi: Step-by-Step Guide 2025

 • Remote transaction

-• Through a relative or friend
+• Purchase through a relative or friend

-• Notarization in country of residence
+• Notarized in the country of residence

 • Apostille or consular legalization